A global shadow lemma and logarithm law for geometrically finite Hilbert geometries: Proof of the global shadow lemma

-It remains to consider the case where $\xi$ is not a parabolic fixed point, and $\xi_t$ is in the thin part of $\Omega$.
-Suppose that $\xi_t$ lies in the thin part, and we denote as $\eta$ the boundary point of the horoball to which $\xi_t$ belongs.
-We have two cases.
+It remains to consider the case where $\xi_t$ is in the cuspidal part of $ X$.
+Let $i$ be such that $\xi_t\in X_c^i$.
+We denote as $\eta\in\mathcal P^i$ the boundary point of the horoball to which $\xi_t$ belongs.
+We have three cases.

-\textbf{Case 1}: If $\eta \in V(o, \xi, t)$, then by Lemma \ref{L:contain}(1)
+\textbf{Case 1}: If $\eta \in V(o, \xi, t+O(\alpha))$, then by Lemma \ref{L:contain}(1)